-We have audited the financial statements of Washington Health Benefit Exchange (a component unit of the State of Washington) (the Exchange) which comprise the statement of net position as of and for the year ended June 30, 2022, and the statement of revenues, expenses, and changes in net position, and cash flows for the year ended and the related notes to the financial statements, which collectively comprise the Exchange's basic financial statements.
+We have audited the financial statements of Washington Health Benefit Exchange (a component unit of the State of Washington) (the Exchange) which comprise the statement of net position as of June 30, 2023, and the statements of revenues, expenses, and changes in net position, and cash flows for the year ended and the related notes to the financial statements, which collectively comprise the Exchange's basic financial statements.

-In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of the Exchange as of June 30, 2022, and the changes in its financial position and its cash flows for the year then ended in accordance with U.S. generally accepted accounting principles.
+In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of the Exchange as of June 30, 2023, and the changes in its financial position and its cash flows for the year then ended in accordance with U.S. generally accepted accounting principles.